-Diseases due to multidrug-resistant bacteria resistant to the antibiotics available are increasing at an alarming rate.
-Use of antibiotics by humans rose by 40% between 2000 and 2010, but the rate of new antibiotic development has slowed.
-Recent estimates of the burden of antimicrobial resistance suggest that there are approximately 700,000 deaths worldwide every year due to infections with antimicrobial resistant bacteria, with nearly 50,000 of these deaths occurring in the United States and Europe.
-A report led by economist Jim O’Neil on antimicrobial resistance commissioned by the British government in 2014 projected that the number of annual deaths attributable to antimicrobial resistance would surpass 10 million by the year 2050 if no meaningful interventions occur.
-These estimates suggests that death related to antimicrobial resistant infections will surpass cancer as the number one cause of mortality worldwide.
+Since the 1980s, antibiotic-resistant infections have become increasingly common.
+Recent estimates of the burden of antimicrobial resistance suggest that there are approximately 700,000 deaths worldwide every year due to infections with antimicrobial resistant bacteria, with nearly 50,000 of these deaths occurring in the United States and Europe (CDC.
+Antibiotic Resistance Threats in the United States, 2019. https://www.cdc.gov/drugresistance/pdf/threats-report/2019-ar-threats-report-508.pdf) A 2014 UK government report projected that the number of annual deaths attributable to antimicrobial resistance would surpass 10 million by the year 2050 if no meaningful interventions occur, possibly surpassing cancer as the number-one cause of mortality worldwide.
 (O’Neil, J. Review on Antimicrobial Resistance: Tackling a Crisis for the Health and Wealth of Nations.
 (2014).)

 Prominent examples of increasing antibiotic resistance threats commonly encountered in the outpatient pediatrics setting include: